nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 ## Goals

-- Make the main EPG view in both versions to demonstrate how triggering different breakpoints
+- [x] Make the main EPG view in both versions to demonstrate how triggering different breakpoints
-- Make the programme detail view as just a mockup just to show view switching
+- [x] Make the programme detail view as just a mockup just to show view switching
-- Make the transition between the views animated to show how that would work
+- [x] Make the transition between the views animated to show how that would work
-- Perform a performance test using Chrome DevTools/JSPerf by simple multiplication of data resulting in increased number of channels/programmes and subsequently increase in DOM nodes
+- [ ] Perform a performance test using Chrome DevTools/JSPerf by simple multiplication of data resulting in increased number of channels/programmes and subsequently increase in DOM nodes

 ## Nice-to-haves

-- Example of testing with Jest
+- [ ] Example of testing with Jest
-- Horizontal scrolling in the large EPG view
+- [ ] Service Worker to enable offline access
-- Horizontal zooming in the large EPG view
+- [ ] Horizontal scrolling in the large EPG view
-- Service Worker to enable offline access
+- [ ] Horizontal zooming in the large EPG view

 ## Plan